dcmi/dctap-python/docs/elements/mandrepeat/index.rst

 - normalized as true and false in the JSON and YAML outputs,
 - displayed as True and False in the compact text output.

+Note that empty values (ie, strings of length zero) are simply interpreted as unspecified and are not assigned an explicit Boolean value.

 .. csv-table::
    :file: mandrepeat.csv
    :header-rows: 1